The three separate projects in Virginia will come online in the next two years.

 The collaboration to bring those projects online started several months ago, St-Arnaud said, and in its early days involved scoping and then engineering upgrades requested by Dominion, including fire safety enhancements.

 Despite sector-wide uncertainty post-election, St-Arnaud isn’t concerned about EVLO’s decision to expand its operations into the U.S. from Canada.
-AI-driven demand for grid-scale storage isn’t dependent on federal policy initiatives, she said, such as potential changes to tax incentives in the Inflation Reduction Act and the Chips Act.
+AI-driven demand for grid-scale storage isn’t dependent on federal policy initiatives, she said, such as potential changes to tax incentives in the Inflation Reduction Act and the CHIPS Act.

 “AI data centers are placing significant pressure on energy grids, and we believe front-of-the-center solutions need to play a role to support the sector’s growing demands while also enhancing grid resilience for the surrounding communities,” she added.